xkunwu/xkunwu.github.io/research/18HandPose/18HandPose.md

 The difficulties come from several sources:
 -   Human skin is relatively uniform in color and surface property, which can only provide weak feature descriptors.
 -   Strong ambiguity due to self-similarity between fingers.
--   The area of hands in a full body scale image is often very small, which means low signal-noise ratio.
+-   The area of hands in a full-body size image is often very small, which means low signal-noise ratio.
 -   Severe self-occlusion, especially in interactive applications.

 ### Justify the use of depth image